WARNING: BORING AND LONG POST COMING. SERIOUSLY.

 Perhaps its my justification as to why I am SO wretched at keeping an actual journal...truth be told, I don't even have a journal.
 I think I stopped keeping one when I worried that someone would actually someday read it.

 I feel like I track our life through pictures, facebook posts, and now my blog.
-Hopefully my posterity will appreciate all my laziness/lack of a real journal efforts.
+Hopefully my posterity will appreciate all my

 This post is merely a journal entry.
 There will probably be no fun pictures.
 No witty jokes that I know you have all come to expect...see, there was one right there.
 And no pictures of recent thrift finds (sad, I know).
 But it is something I want to get down on cyber-paper... so I can look back and always remember it.